ironsheep/Omega2-GarageDoors-MQTT2HA-Daemon/README.md

 A simple Python script which is an MQTT sender/listener providing twin switches (left and right garage doors)  via [MQTT](https://projects.eclipse.org/projects/iot.mosquitto) to your [Home Assistant](https://www.home-assistant.io/) installation.

-This script should be configured to be run in **daemon mode** continously in the background as a System-V init script.
+This script should be configured to be run in **daemon mode** continously in the background as a System-V init script. (using instructions/scripts provided)

+--

+**This is a work in progress!**

+(*this marker will be removed once the full system is working and code is committed to this repo*)

+--

 # Project Hardware